animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 **Epistemology**

-Our universe $\Omega$ meanwhile, is proven by "I observe, therefore I am."
+Existence $o$ meanwhile, is proven by "I observe, therefore I am."

 However, that implication, as any, is probabilistic  and itself assumes that we can trust our memories.
 Since we do (generally), by definition, we can.